 How can housing association tenants complain?

 Housing associations have policies and procedures which determine how they manage their properties.
 If you are a housing association tenant and you have a complaint against your landlord, you should follow their complaints procedure.
-If you are a tenant of Affinity Sutton (formerly Broomleigh Housing Association) please see the Affinity Sutton complaints procedure for advice about how to do this.
+If you are a tenant of Affinity Sutton (formerly Broomleigh Housing Association) please see Clarion's complaints procedure for advice about how to do this.

-If you have gone through all the stages of the complaints procedure and are still not satisfied, you can contact the independent Housing Ombudsman.
+If you have gone through all the stages of the complaints procedure and are still not satisfied, you can contact the Local Government and Social Care Ombudsman.

 Where can I get further information?

-Further information on housing associations can be obtained from the Housing Options and Advice Team, your local Citizens Advice Bureau.
+Further information on housing associations can be obtained from the Housing Options and Advice Team, your local Citizens Advice.

 Tel: 0300 100 0303